NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 ### Extra flags

-In the script you will also find a flag that is not necessary for now:
+In the script you will also find a flag that we will use later:
 ```batch
 parser.add_argument("--redis-password", type=str, default=None)
 ```